PhilipSCA/philanderson-co-uk/john/learning/geography.md

-Backwash - power of wave going down the beach back to the sea Constructive wave - smaller, gentler waves - strong swash, weak backwash Destructive wave - bigger waves - weak swash, strong backwash Wave-cut notch - notch formed from the base of the cliff being eroded Headland - hard rock that juts out to sea
+Backwash - power of wave going down the beach back to the sea Constructive wave - smaller, gentler waves - strong swash, weak backwash Destructive wave - bigger waves - weak swash, strong backwash 4 methods of material transportation:
-Bay - a crescent shaped indentation on a coastline - usually a beach 4 methods of material transportation:
 1) Traction - large boulders pushed along water bed
 2) Saltation - hopping or bouncing pebbles, too heavy to be suspensed